oladayosolomon/xSTMBGA/Python/README.md

 To run A2C
 ```
-Run python a2c_experiment.py
+python a2c_experiment.py
 ```

 To run PPO
 ```
-Run python ppo_experiment.py
+python ppo_experiment.py
 ```

- Official implementation of PDERL from https://github.com/crisbodnar/pderl.git is used PDERL All output files from the experiments conducted can be downloaded at
+The official implementation of PDERL, available from https://github.com/crisbodnar/pderl.git, is used for PDERL.

+All output files from the experiments conducted in ur work be downloaded at